danb235/migraticon/README.md

 # migraticon
 A simple CLI tool to download your hipchat emoticons.
-Eventually (hopefully) slack you will be able to upload them to slack.
+Eventually with **migraticon** you will be able to upload them to slack as well.

 This project is early in dev and a WIP.
 Please file issues!